How to Run for Local Office

 Fundraising

-How to get contributions?
+How do I get contributions?

 Remember, you’re not asking for personal loans.
 You’re running a campaign and entering into public service.
 That notion is partly why candidates kick off their fundraising with personal loans.
 Investing in yourself shows people that you’re serious about your campaign.

 Friends, family, and acquaintances are also the foundation of your fundraising.
-Your personal connections with them pave way for introductions to other potential supporters.
-Local elections are ultimately more intimate than state or federal elections, so you can build your network with cozy fundraising events that let you build real connections with like-minded people.
+Your connections with them pave the way for introductions to other potential supporters.
+Local elections are ultimately more intimate than state or federal elections, so you can build your network with cozy fundraising campaign events that let you build real connections with like-minded people.

-Endorsements from local leaders and organizations are quite helpful in raising awareness of your campaign, too, especially during some of the more unnoticed local races.
+Endorsements from local leaders and organizations are quite helpful in raising awareness of your campaign, especially during some of the more unnoticed local races.

 What are contribution limits?

-• Types of funds a candidate can receive (e.g., corporate versus noncorporate)
+• Types of funds a candidate can receive (e.g., corporate versus non-corporate)

 • Amount of funds coming from any one source